 Alexi Kenney, violin, current AD student: Recipient of a 2016 Avery Fisher Career Grant during his first year as an Artist Diploma student at NEC, Alexi has recently give recitals at New York's Mostly Mozart Festival, Festival Napa Valley, Kennedy Center, Jordan Hall and the Isabella Stewart Gardner Museum.
 Having also won the 2013 Concert Artist Guild Competition, Alexi has soloed with various orchestras in the U.S. and Europe, including a performance of John Adams' Violin Concerto in Symphony Hall with the NEC Philharmonia.
 Alexi currently studies with Donald Weilerstein and Miriam Fried and performs on the Joachim-Ma Stradivarius violin on loan from NEC.

-Cristian Budu, piano, current AD student: Winner of the 2013 Clara Haskil International Piano Competition, Cristian has soloed with orchestras in South America and Europe, including Stuttgart Radio, Brazilian, Petrobas and Parana Symphony orchestras, and Orquestre de la Suisse Romande, Minas Gerais Philharmonic and Sao Caetano do Sul Philharmonic.
+Cristian Budu, piano, AD '17: Winner of the 2013 Clara Haskil International Piano Competition, Cristian has soloed with orchestras in South America and Europe, including Stuttgart Radio, Brazilian, Petrobas and Parana Symphony orchestras, and Orquestre de la Suisse Romande, Minas Gerais Philharmonic and Sao Caetano do Sul Philharmonic.
 In the U.S. Cristian has given recitals in Jordan Hall, Rockport Music Festival, the Harvard Musical Association, Museum of Fine Arts Boston and the Bay Chamber Concert Series.
-Cristian currently studies with Wha-Kyung Byun.
+Cristian studied with Wha-Kyung Byun.

 Yoojin Jang, violin, AD '15: Winner of the 2016 Sendai International Violin Competition, Yoojin has appeared as soloist with Ivan Fischer's Budapest Festival Orchestra, the Bulgaria National Radio Symphony Orchestra, the Sofia Philharmonic Orchestra, the Erato Ensemble, the Extremadura Orchestra, and the Kioi Sinfonietta Tokyo.
 Yoojin has also won all of the top youth competitions in Korea, and was prize winner of the International Violin Competition of Indianapolis, Tchaikovsky Homeland International Competition for Young Musicians, the Yehudi Menuhin Competition and the Michael Hill International Violin Competition.
 Yoojin is currently pursing a Doctoral of Musical Arts at NEC, studying with Miriam Fried.